Unlevered Free Cash Flow (UFCF): Definition, Formula, and Step-by-Step Calculation

 How management and investors use UFCF in decision-making

-Management teams use UFCF to evaluate whether operational performance justifies current growth investments and to identify how much cash generation capacity exists for expansion.
-For companies at the 100 to 500 employee stage, UFCF drives three key decisions around whether current operations can fund geographic expansion, whether to raise equity or debt for growth initiatives, and what valuation ranges make sense in acquisition conversations.
+Management teams use UFCF to evaluate whether operational performance justifies current growth investments.
+For companies at the 100 to 500 employee stage, UFCF drives three key decisions: whether current operations can fund geographic expansion, whether to raise equity or debt for growth initiatives, and what valuation ranges make sense in acquisition conversations.

 UFCF is a critical indicator used by analysts and investors to assess a company's ability to expand without the influence of debt and other financial obligations.
 For operators deciding whether to open a new location or launch a new product line, UFCF shows whether core operations generate sufficient cash to fund these investments organically.